Muskox: Recent native range in North America

 In modern times, muskoxen were restricted to the Arctic areas of Northern Canada, Greenland, and Alaska.
 The Alaskan population was wiped out in the late 19th or early 20th century.
 Their depletion has been attributed to excessive hunting, but an adverse change in climate may have contributed.
 However, muskoxen have since been reintroduced to Alaska.
 The United States Fish and Wildlife Service introduced the muskox onto Nunivak Island in 1935 to support subsistence living.
 Other reintroduced populations are in Arctic National Wildlife Refuge, Bering Land Bridge National Preserve, Yukon's Ivvavik National Park, a wildlife conservation center in Anchorage, Aulavik National Park in Northwest Territories, Kanuti National Wildlife Refuge, Gates of the Arctic National Park, and Whitehorse, Yukon's wildlife preserve.

 There have been at least two domestication endeavours.
-In the 1950s an American researcher and adventurer was able to capture muskox calves in Northern Canada for relocation to a property he prepared in Vermont.
-One condition imposed by the Canadian government was he was not allowed to kill adults defending their young.
+In the 1950s, an American researcher and adventurer was able to capture muskox calves in Northern Canada for relocation to a property he prepared in Vermont.
+One condition imposed by the Canadian government was that he was not allowed to kill adults defending their young.
 When nets and ropes proved useless, he and his crew herded family groups into open water, where calves were successfully separated from the adults.
 Once airfreighted to Montreal and trucked to Vermont, the young animals habituated to the temperate conditions.
 Although the calves thrived and grew to adulthood, parasite and disease resistance problems impaired the overall success of the effort.
 The surviving herd was eventually moved to a farm in Palmer, Alaska, where it has been successful since the mid-1950s.

 Reintroductions in Eurasia

-The species was reintroduced from Banks Island to the Dovre mountain range of Norway in 1932 but were hunted to extinction there during the Second World War.
-It was reintroduced to Norway in 1947; this population expanded into Härjedalen, Sweden, in 1971.

 In 1913, workers building a railway over Dovrefjell found two fossil muskox vertebrae.
 This led to the idea of introducing muskoxen to Norway from Greenland.
-The first release in the world was made on Gurskøy outside Ålesund in 1925–26.
+The first release in the world was made on Gurskøya, near Ålesund, in 1925–26.
 They were muskoxen caught by Norwegian seal-hunting boats in Greenland.
 The animals colonized the island, but eventually died out there.
 An attempt to introduce the muskox to Svalbard also failed.
 Seventeen animals were released in 1929 by Adventfjorden on West Spitsbergen.
 In 1940, the herd numbered 50, but in the 1970s, the whole herd disappeared.
 In September 1932, polar researcher Adolf Hoel conducted another experiment, importing 10 muskoxen to Dovrefjell.
 This herd survived until World War II, when they were hunted and exterminated.
 In 1947 and later, new animals were released.
 A small group of muskoxen from Dovrefjell migrated across the national border to Sweden in 1971 and established themselves in Härjedalen, whereby a Swedish herd was established.